CSC207-UofT/course-project-five-stars-1/Phase 2 design document/accessibility.md

 - Write a paragraph about who you would market your program towards, if you were to sell or license your program to customers.
 This could be a specific category such as "students" or more vague, such as "people who like games".
 Try to give a bit more detail along with the category.

+  -- In the United States, only 38% of all employees work for companies with more than 1,000 employees, and only 22% work for companies with more than 10,000 employees.
+So instead of focusing our software sales and product strategy toward the biggest companies, we are planning to target a less saturated market quickly: the mid-market.
+There is a large number of relatively small companies in the mid-market that only require the basic functions of the hr system because of the limited working capital.
+We are aiming this kind of company because firstly we are aware that our hr system, for now, is not qualified to sell to some big company.
+So these small companies are our best choice.
+On the other hand, if we can find a way to tap into the small business market, the profit is still considerable.
+For example, Paychex dominates the market for small business payroll and still is very large, profitable, and growing.

 - Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.